decentraland/governance-ui/README.md

 - `CONNECTION_STRING`: make sure it points to a valid database (see how to create one in the 'Database Setup' section)
 - `COMMITTEE_ADDRESSES`: list of eth addresses separated by `,` that will be able to enact finished proposals
-- `DISCOURSE_API_KEY`: the api key use to publish the proposals on the forum
 - `RPC_PROVIDER_URL`: the rpc provider to get the latest block
-- `BLOCKNATIVE_API_KEY`: api key for [blocknative](https://www.blocknative.com/), a polygon tx gas estimation service we use for calculating airdrops gas fees accurately
 - Snapshot env vars: see snapshot setup

 These environment variables are used by the application backend.
 The environment variables for the frontend are located in `src/config/env`.